After No-Show By U.K. Conservative Leader, TV Host Eviscerates Empty Chair

 James cleverly gets the empty chair treatment after he pulls out of an interview with @KayBurley #CarCrashTories#KayBurley #r4today #BBCBreakfast pic.twitter.com/McYGfhNVyo— Haggis_UK #FBPE 🇬🇧 🇪🇺 (@Haggis_UK) November 6, 2019

-It appears the interview Wednesday morning would have been a heated one, as Burley began to enumerate the pointed questions she had prepared for Cleverly on the first official day of the U.K.'s five-week-long general election campaign.
+It appears the interview Wednesday morning would have been a heated one, as Burley began to enumerate the pointed questions she had prepared for Cleverly on the first official day of the U.K.'s five-week general election campaign.

 But even without her prominent guest, Burley brought the fireworks.

-First, she said, she wanted to discuss Tuesday's Daily Telegraph, in which Conservative Prime Minister Boris Johnson compared opposition Labour Party leader Jeremy Corbyn to Josef Stalin.
+First, she said, she wanted to discuss Tuesday's Daily Telegraph, in which Prime Minister Boris Johnson compared opposition Labour Party leader Jeremy Corbyn to Josef Stalin.

-Then Burley wished to discuss comments by House of Commons Leader Jacob Rees-Mogg, a Conservative, in which he said Grenfell Tower fire victims didn't use "common sense" when they followed fire brigade instruction to stay inside the burning building in 2017.
+Then Burley wished to discuss comments by House of Commons Leader Jacob Rees-Mogg, a Conservative, in which he said Grenfell Tower fire victims didn't use "common sense" when they followed the fire brigade's instruction to stay inside the burning building in 2017.

 "You remember, sadly, how many people perished in that," Burley said to the vacant chair.
 "Why on earth is he still a member of the Cabinet?
 I wanted to ask him about that."

-She had other questions – about whether Conservatives might seek to extend the Brexit deadline, about the alleged suppression of a report on Russian interference in British politics, and whether he thought Conservatives "were having a good day."
+She had other questions — about whether Conservatives might seek to extend the Brexit deadline, about the alleged suppression of a report on Russian interference in British politics and whether he thought Conservatives "were having a good day."

-"I know that Number 10 Downing Street watch our show," Burley said.
-"The spin doctors at Number 10 Downing Street had absolutely reassured me via text that when politicians were doing the rounds in the morning, they would be doing this program.
+"I know that No. 10 Downing Street watch our show," Burley said.
+"The spin doctors at No. 10 Downing Street had absolutely reassured me via text that when politicians were doing the rounds in the morning, they would be doing this program.
 And yet: We have an empty chair."

-Cleverly told a radio program that he had never been booked on Burley's show, and that he couldn't fit in the interview with her: "I was sitting in this studio, preparing to talk to you, as I'm now doing.
+Cleverly told a radio program that he had never been booked on Burley's show and that he couldn't fit in the interview with her: "I was sitting in this studio, preparing to talk to you, as I'm now doing.
 And she said, 'I want you to come on my show now.'
-And I like to think I'm pretty decent multitasker, but I cannot physically be in two places at the same time."
+And I like to think I'm [a] pretty decent multitasker, but I cannot physically be in two places at the same time."

 But many saw Cleverly as ducking a tough interview with Burley — and getting gutted nonetheless.